Syrion89/LexerParserPython/README.md

  jflex python.jflex
   ```

-To modify the Parser and compile everythings you will need to execute:
+To modify the Parser and compile everything you will need to execute: